Monopoly (game): Post-2005 variations

-Monopoly Here and Now
+Here and Now

 The US edition of Monopoly Here and Now was released in September 2006.
 This edition features top landmarks across the US.
 The properties were decided by votes over the Internet in the spring of 2006.

 Monetary values are multiplied by 10,000 (e.g., one collects $2,000,000 instead of $200 for passing GO and pays that much for Income Tax (or 10% of their total, as this edition was launched prior to 2008), each player starts with $15,000,000 instead of $1,500, etc.).
 Also, the Chance and Community Chest cards are updated, the Railroads are replaced by Airports (Chicago O'Hare, Los Angeles International, New York City's JFK, and Atlanta's Hartsfield–Jackson), and the Utilities (Electric Company and Water Works) are replaced by Service Providers (Internet Service Provider and Cell Phone Service Provider).
 The houses and hotels are blue and silver, not green and red as in most editions of Monopoly.
 The board uses the traditional US layout; the cheapest properties are purple, not brown, and "Interest on Credit Card Debt" replaces "Luxury Tax".

 Despite the updated Luxury Tax space, and the Income Tax space no longer using the 10% option, this edition uses paper Monopoly money, and not an electronic banking unit like the Here and Now World Edition.
 However, a similar edition of Monopoly, the Electronic Banking edition, does feature an electronic banking unit and bank cards, as well as a different set of tokens.
 Both Here and Now and Electronic Banking feature an updated set of tokens from the Atlantic City edition.

-One landmark, Texas Stadium, has been demolished and no longer exists.
+One landmark, Texas Stadium, has been demolished and was replaced by the Irving Interchange exit ramps the join Texas State Highway 183 (Airport Freeway) to Texas State Highway Loop 12.
 Another landmark, Jacobs Field, still exists, but was renamed Progressive Field in 2008.

 In 2015, in honor of the game's 80th birthday, Hasbro held an online vote to determine which cities would make it into an updated version of Here and Now.
 This second edition is more a spin-off as the winning condition has changed to completing a passport instead of bankrupting opponents.
 Community Chest is replaced with Here and Now cards, while the Here and Now space replaced the railroads.
 Houses and hotels have been removed.

 Hasbro released a World edition with the top voted cities from all around the world, as well as at least a Here and Now edition with the voted-on U.S. cities.

-Monopoly Empire
+Empire

 Monopoly Empire has uniquely branded tokens and places based on popular brands.
 Instead of buying properties, players buy popular brands one by one and slide their billboards onto their Empire towers.
 Instead of building houses and hotels, players collect rent from their rivals based on their tower height.
 The first player to fill their tower with billboards wins.
 Every space on the board is a brand name, such as Xbox, Coca-Cola, McDonald's and Samsung.